Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Possible delays in loading deferred resources when needed.
 - **Quality attributes**: Performance.
 - **Alternative Solutions**: Implement **critical resources** and prioritized loading, or use **CDN edge caching**.
-  > _Lazy loading provides direct benefits with minimal complexity; CDN strategies are good but secondary._
+- **Summary**: Lazy loading provides direct benefits with minimal complexity; CDN strategies are good but secondary._

 ### <a id="10-8-multi-db-deployment"></a> 10.8 Multi-DB Deployment